Berres History, Family Crest & Coats of Arms

 Berres Settlers in United States in the 20th Century

-- Annie Berres, aged 42, who emigrated to the United States from Dublin, in 1911
+- Annie Berres, aged 42, who immigrated to the United States from Dublin, in 1911

 - Hannah Berres, aged 10, who settled in America from Dublin, in 1911

-- Josef Berres, aged 21, who emigrated to the United States from Viden, Austria, in 1913
+- Josef Berres, aged 21, who immigrated to the United States from Viden, Austria, in 1913

 - Rosa Berres, aged 1, who landed in America from Haskioi, Turkey, in 1913

-- Sarra Berres, aged 24, who emigrated to America from Haskioi, Turkey, in 1913
+- Sarra Berres, aged 24, who immigrated to America from Haskioi, Turkey, in 1913

 - Raymond Frederick Berres (1907-2007), American Major League Baseball catcher and pitching coach